 Michael B. Elmes, Melinda Costello - Human Relations, Vol. 45, No. 5 (1992).

 This paper examines several aspects of management communication skills training.
 It discusses communication "skills" and their hidden potential as methods that sustain and mystify bureaucratic control.
 Examines the social drama of communication skills training.
-Based on participant observation of a 4-day communication skills training seminar, the paper identifies and discusses six categories which, we argue, are designed to convert participants into practitioners and believers of the skills.

 The Mystification of